sunnyraj-1/Test-repo/README.md

 project overviw :
 This responsive and interactive web application was developed as a work assessment project for " The Whole Chruch" discipleship program.
 The site features a modern, professional design with collapsibe program sections, progress tracking functionality, and full movbile responsiveness.
-Built using HTML5,CSS3  and JavaScript. it provides anbnengaging user experience for chruch memvers participating in their spiritual growth journey.
-The application includees interactive elemets lkimke  expandabel content sections, completion checkboxes , smooth animations and call-to-action system for guide ording
+Built using HTML5,CSS3  and JavaScript. it provides anbnengaging user experience for chruch members participating in their spiritual growth journey.
+The application includees interactive elements like  expandabel content sections, completion checkboxes , smooth animations and call-to-action system for guide ording

 Live Demo
 http://127.0.0.1:5503/code.html